Hi, my name is Teri.

 Living in the Bay Area of California gave me extraordinary access to trainings and group practices of Nonviolent Communication.
 This style of communication embodies empathy and healthy boundaries with incredible clarity.

 March 2014 - Present

 WORKSHOP & GROUP FACILITATOR

-Some groups I've offered include public workshops in Nonviolent Communication, emotional resilience in the face of global crisis (Work That Reconnects), community-building sessions for members of a housing cooperative, therapeutic groups for troubled teens, and a support group for white-identified anti-racist radicals.
+Groups I've offered include public workshops in Nonviolent Communication, therapeutic improvisational theatre (Playback Theatre), emotional resilience in the face of global crisis (Work That Reconnects), community-building for members of intentional community, therapeutic drama for troubled teens, and a support group for white-identified anti-racist radicals.

 CERTIFIED DUP LEADER